CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Repeat above steps on all other nodes.

-Configuring MariaDB Galera Cluster on CentOS 7:
+Setup MariaDB Galera Cluster on CentOS 7

 Allow MariaDB and Galera service ports in Linux firewall.